304 North Cardinal St.

 I took part in Hacker Jeopardy again this year.
 That said, I might get banned again/on hiatus next year after my performance.

-The flask was awesome again, although this one doesn’t actually have my name on it this year.
+The flask was awesome again, although this one doesn’t have my name on it this year.

 Another awesome local con, and I cannot wait until next year.
 That said, I’ll probably keep complaining about having to drive to Durham.

-I’m hoping to speak again next year, but I’ll have to actually figure out what to speak about.
-Other than that, hopefully I can actually finish some CTF challenges in time as well.
+I’m hoping to speak again next year, but I’ll have to figure out what to speak about.
+Other than that, hopefully, I can finish some CTF challenges in time as well.

 At this rate, I’m going to need a new bookshelf just for my BSidesRDU collection though.